 This is one I bought to wear at a special sort of special event.
 This might be the first time I've just worn it because I wanted to.
-The blue bits are a slip that shows though in places, like the cut outs in the skirt.
+The blue bits are a slip that shows through in places, like the cut outs in the skirt.
 There's a good chance I got the slip for free.
 I was a good scavenger back in the day.
-When I lived in SF, that's how I much of my furniture and even a lot of art supplies when I was in college.
+When I lived in SF, that's how I procured much of my furniture and even a lot of art supplies in college.

 This dress has a lot of good memories tied to it.